 The dentist will attempt to complete a full dental exam up to the level that the child will allow.
 Sometimes, this may mean just a simple visual exam.
-Other procedures like Digital X-rays, fillings and even a basic dental cleaning may have to be done with the addition of sedation if the special needs patient requires it.
+Other procedures like Digital X-rays, fillings and even a basic dental cleaning may have to be done with sedation if the special needs patient requires it.
 Once the dentist can perform a comprehensive evaluation, they will work with you to establish a home care routine for your child.
 Why is this important?
 Many special needs patients are prone to dental decay because of home care and diet difficulties.
 Your full participation as parents helps build a foundation for your child's healthy, happy smile for life!